 - No invasive procedures will be performed or experimental medications given.

-- The NBOME's National Center for Clinical Skills Testing is located in Conshohocken, Pennsylvania and is accessible by SEPTA's regional rail line.
+- The NBOME's National Centers for Clinical Skills Testing are located in Conshohocken, Pennsylvania (Greater Philadelphia) and in Chicago, Illinois (Rosemont area).
+Both are accessible by regional rail line.
 Free onsite parking is also available.

 - SPs are eligible for annual merit-based salary increases, plus benefits after requisite period.

-SPs work at the NBOME's National Center for Clinical Skills Testing (NCCST) in Conshohocken, PA, supporting administration of the COMLEX-USA Level 2-Performance Evaluation (PE), the clinical skills component of the COMLEX-USA examination series.
+SPs work at the NBOME's National Center for Clinical Skills Testing (NCCST), supporting administration of the COMLEX-USA Level 2-Performance Evaluation (PE), the clinical skills component of the COMLEX-USA examination series.